Ebazhanov/page-object-model-cypress-simple/README.md

-Template of "Page object model" variation with Cypress
+Learn "Page object model" with cypress in two simple steps
 ---------------

 ### #1 This is the first example with simple abstraction